FREE ONE-TO-ONE TECHNOLOGY TRAINING SESSIONS ON OFFER FOR PEOPLE LIVING WITH SIGHT LOSS IN NORWICH

 The Association receives no state funding of any sort instead relying entirely on legacies and donations.

-Read full story ›A group of vision impaired people from Great Yarmouth had the chance to get up close and personal horses, donkeys...
+Read full story ›A group of blind and vision impaired Norfolk people had the chance to get behind the wheel during a special...

 Read full story ›